oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 A collection with explicit tags is an array of tag-value pairs.
 It is more complex to specify, and it results in "UnFriendly" encodings with repeated tag and value keys.
-Yet because some specifications are written in this style, the "TagId" option exists to designate an explicit tag field to be used to specify the value type.
+Yet because some specifications are written in this style, the *tagid* option exists to designate an explicit field to be used to specify the value type.

 ```